WebReflection/echomd/README.md

 that targets terminals and consoles.

-There are few inconsistencies across Windows, Mac, and Linux worlds, when it comes to highlight, underline, or emphasize text in console.

-`echomd` wants to make it as simple as possible to improve console layout.
+There are few inconsistencies across Windows, Mac, and Linux worlds, when it comes to highlight, underline, or emphasize text in console, and `echomd` is here to help and make it as simple as possible to improve console textual layout.

 ![echomd -h](test/echomd.png)